Introduction

 -

 Educate students and staff on hygiene and the proper use and maintenance of the latrines, including WASH training.
-Foster long-term health improvements and reduce the risk of waterborne disease outbreaks.

 -